-Aside from the spots listed below, pay close attention to the specials menu at Boitson’s and Bowery Dugout in Kingston for lobster roll guest appearances.
+Aside from the places listed below, pay close attention to the specials menu at Bowery Dugout in Kingston for lobster roll guest appearances.
 And if you're down in Westchester, check out The Boathouse in Ossining for a kick-ass lobster roll and Morgan's Fish House in Rye.

 Located on the water in Catskill, Port of Call has a seafood centric menu so the lobster roll is no surprise here.
-A little pricier at $27.95, the roll offers chilled fresh lobster tossed with mayo and spices and served on a New England butter roll.
+A little pricier at $29.95, the roll offers chilled fresh lobster tossed with mayo and spices and served on a New England butter roll.
 Looking for a gluten-free option?
 For just two bucks more you can get the lobster bake or the lobster salad, which includes a whole fresh lobster, steamed and chilled over a bed of baby lettuce, cucumbers, tomatoes, red onion, mango salsa, and cocktail sauce.

 This waterfront restaurant in Newburgh dishes up a full seafood menu.
 Look for the New England-style twin lobster rolls (market price), which come on grilled split-top rolls.

 The Off the Hook food truck serves the greater Kingston area and is beloved for its lobster and shrimp rolls, crab cakes, chowder, and other New England specialties.
 Their lobster roll comes with a quarter pound of steamed and chilled lobster served on a toasted roll with melted butter for $25 (as of May).